nickandersonr/schedule/README.md

 **Training** | Continue Cards / MEAN App | Rapid Prototype | [**Interview Potential Users**][8-3F] | **Reading Assignments**: DBs and SQL [#1][8-4F] [#2][8-4G] [#3][8-4H] and [**Quiz**][8-4I] | [**Lab: Library** - *SQL Practice*][8-5F]

 Weekly Goals:
+- Use $resource to DRY out CRUD apps
+- Perform animations with Angular and ngAnimate
+- Understand the basics of user and competitive research
 - Perform authentication with Angular and Satellizer
 - Save data to Firebase
 - Internalize the steps of building a MEAN stack app